sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

           factoryClasses.put(qualifiedGroupName, factoryClass);
         }

-        // Checks if id is conflicting with another @Factory annotated class with the same id factoryClass.add(annotatedClass);
+        // Throws IdAlreadyUsedException if id is conflicting with
+        // another @Factory annotated class with the same id factoryClass.add(annotatedClass);
       } catch (IllegalArgumentException e) {
         // Another approach of handling exceptions and printing error messages